sahithi-sahi07/MyPulmoPredict/README.md

 # PulmoPredict

 PulmoPredict is a deep learning-based web application designed to assist in the early detection of lung cancer.
 By analyzing CT scan images, the application classifies them into different categories: adenocarcinoma, large cell carcinoma, squamous cell carcinoma, or normal.
+## This project was developed and submitted for MediHacks.
 ## Table of Contents

 - [Inspiration](#inspiration)